The baby name Simon hits the sweet spot – familiar, but not common, traditional but never dull.

 Simon in the Land of Chalk Drawings originally aired on British television in the 1970s, but was seen in the US and Canada, too.

-As much a children’s storybook hero as Charlie, as enduring as William, as Biblical as John, it’s hard to say why we don’t hear more of this handsome name.
+As much a children’s storybook hero as Charlie, as enduring as William, as Biblical as John, it’s hard to say why the baby name Simon is so overlooked in the US.

 It’s a steady favorite across Europe, heard from Sweden to Hungary, and in parts of the Spanish-speaking world, too.
 Of course, Simón Bolivar, the political leader who helped so many former Spanish colonies achieve independence, almost certainly has something to do with that.

-What do you think of Simon?
-Would you consider the name for a son?
+What do you think of the baby name Simon?

 breeds contempt – not that I’m in any way contemptuous of Simon but I am very familiar with him!
 T give you an idea, for my age group in Britain (20’s), Simon is about as popular ad Mark, Stephen, Andrew, Paul and other such stalwarts.
 I would be mega excited to meet a baby Simon though – as there certainly arn’t any of them about!